Jesse-V/OnioNS-server/README.md

 * **Install from .deb file**

-Please see the [Releases section](https://github.com/Jesse-V/OnioNS/releases) at the top of this Github repo.
-I provide amd64 .deb builds there, which should work for you.
-Otherwise, you may also download them from [my PPA](https://launchpad.net/~jvictors/+archive/tor-dev/+packages).
+I provide amd64 .deb builds in the [Releases section](https://github.com/Jesse-V/OnioNS/releases), which should work for you.
+For other architectures, you may download from [my PPA](https://launchpad.net/~jvictors/+archive/tor-dev/+packages).

 * **Install from source**

-> 1. Download the latest .zip or .tar.gz archive from the Releases page and unzip it.
+> 1. Follow [the instructions in the OnioNS-common repository](https://github.com/Jesse-V/OnioNS-common#installation) to install the tor-onions-common package.
-> 2. **sudo apt-get install g++ cmake make**
+> 2. Download the latest .zip or .tar.gz archive from the Releases page and unzip it.
 > 3. **./build.sh**
 > 4. **cd build/**
 > 5. **sudo make install**

 The ClangBuild.sh script is available if you prefer the Clang compiler.
 This script is recommended if you are developing or hacking OnioNS.
-You will need to run **sudo apt-get install clang-format-3.6** before running the script as the script will also re-style your code to the official development style, which is based on Chromium.
+You will need to install *clang-format-3.6* before running that as ClangBuild.sh will also re-style your code to the official development style, which is based on Chromium.

 ### Getting Help